-FUEL PRICES – It’s well worth checking beforehand on fuel prices in European countries you might be driving through.
+Fuel Prices – If visiting more than one country, it is well worth checking beforehand on fuel prices in countries you will be driving through.
 According to Fuel prices Europe you would currently pay about 20% less for unleaded petrol in Austria or Luxembourg compared with Belgium or Germany.
-And prices are often much less away from the main roads.
+And prices are often much less away from the main motorways.

-SAT NAVS – Whether you are driving your own or a hire car, a sat nav is really a necessity, but see Let the Sat Nav take the Strainfor advice on sat navs and keeping them updated.
+Sat Navs – Whether you are driving your own or a hire car, a sat nav is really a necessity, but see Let the Sat Nav take the Strain for advice on sat navs and keeping them updated.
 Take your own if hiring rather than pay several pounds a day.
-Don’t forget to switch off your speed camera indication when in France, or face a heavy fine (see European Driving Rules in Quick Links to the top left).
+Don’t forget to switch off your speed camera indication when in France, or face a heavy fine (see European Driving Rules).